gregwhitaker/dubbo-example/README.md

 An example of using [Apache Dubbo](https://dubbo.incubator.apache.org/) for microservice RPC.

 This example starts both a Dubbo service and a restful web service.
-The Dubbo service returns `Hello World!` and `Goodbye` messages.
+The Dubbo service returns `Hello World!` and `Goodbye!` messages.
 The Dubbo service is accessed by making an HTTP call to the restful web service, which in turn calls the Dubbo service and returns the message created by the Dubbo service.